-On September 30, 2014, the Company entered into a loan and security agreement (the "Heritage Bank Loan Agreement"), with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank"), governing a revolving credit facility in a principal amount not to exceed \$2,000,000 (subsequently reduced to \$1,000,000 on December 13, 2021), (the "Credit Facility".
+On September 30, 2014, the Company entered into a loan and security agreement (the "Heritage Bank Loan Agreement"), with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank"), governing a revolving credit facility in a principal amount not to exceed \$2,000,000 (subsequently reduced to \$1,000,000 on December 13, 2021), (the "Credit Facility").
 Availability of borrowings under the Credit Facility is subject to a borrowing base calculation based on the Company's eligible accounts receivable and eligible inventory each multiplied by an applicable advance rate, with an overall limitation tied to the Company's eligible accounts receivable.
 The Credit Facility is secured by all of the Company's assets.
-The Heritage Bank Loan Agreement is available for working capital and other general business purposes.
+The Credit Facility is available for working capital and other general business purposes.

-The outstanding principal balance of the Credit Facility bears interest at the Prime Rate plus 3.00%, which was 6.50% on March 31, 2022 and 6.25% on December 31, 2021.
+The outstanding principal balance of the Credit Facility bears interest at the Prime Rate plus 3.00%, which was 7.38% on June 30, 2022 and 6.25% on December 31, 2021.
 On October 9, 2014, as part of the Heritage Bank Loan Agreement, Heritage Bank was granted a warrant to purchase 250,000 shares of Telkonet common stock.
 The warrant had an exercise price of \$0.20 and expired October 9, 2021.
-On November 6, 2019, the Eleventh Amendment to the Credit Facility was executed to extend the maturity date to September 30, 2021, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement, and eliminate the maximum EBITDA loss covenant.
+On November 6, 2019, the Company entered into an eleventh amendment to the Heritage Bank Loan Agreement to extend the revolving maturity date to September 30, 2021, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement, and eliminate the maximum EBITDA loss covenant.
 The Eleventh Amendment was effective as of September 30, 2019.

-On September 30, 2021, the Company entered into a twelfth amendment to the Heritage Bank Loan Agreement to extend the revolving maturity date to December 31, 2021, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.
+On September 30, 2021, the Company entered into a twelfth amendment to the Heritage Bank Loan Agreement (the "Twelfth Amendment") to extend the revolving maturity date to December 31, 2021, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.
 In addition, subject to certain conditions as specified in the Twelfth Amendment, Heritage Bank consented to the VDA Transaction (as described above in Note A - Basis of Presentation and Significant Accounting Policies - Business) between the Company and VDA, and acknowledged and agreed that certain events occurring in connection with the VDA Transaction, including the change of control of the Company resulting from the VDA Transaction, do not constitute Events of Default as defined in the Heritage Bank Loan Agreement.

-On December 13, 2021, the Company entered into a thirteenth amendment to the Heritage Bank Loan Amendment to extend the revolving maturity date to March 31, 2022, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.
-In addition, the Heritage Bank Loan Amendment reduced the credit extension amount to \$1,000,000 and reduced unrestricted cash maintained in the Company's accounts at Bank to be at least \$1,000,000.
+On December 13, 2021, the Company entered into a thirteenth amendment to the Heritage Bank Loan Agreement (the "Thirteenth Amendment") to extend the revolving maturity date to March 31, 2022, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.
+In addition, the Thirteenth Amendment reduced the credit extension amount to \$1,000,000 and reduced unrestricted cash maintained in the Company's accounts at Heritage Bank to be at least \$1,000,000.

-On March 10, 2022, the Company entered into a fourteenth amendment to the Heritage Bank Loan Amendment to extend the revolving maturity date to June 30, 2023, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.
+On March 10, 2022, the Company entered into a fourteenth amendment to the Heritage Bank Loan Agreement to extend the revolving maturity date to June 30, 2023, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement.